USC Watershed Forestry Team

-The goal of the USC Buffer Team is to promote the restoration and long-term functionality of riparian areas for water and habitat quality.
+The goal of the USC Watershed Forestry Team is to promote the restoration and long-term functionality of forest restoration across the watershed.
 These goals are achieved through innovative programming.
 The team is dedicated to ensuring practice functionality through education, outreach, and technical assistance.

-Data collection to better understand buffer functionality is also a priority as is proving technical support of buffer issues to USC members.
+Data collection to better understand the practical side of tree establishment is also a priority as is proving technical support for planting issues to USC members.
 We strive to engage partners and utilize partnerships to leverage additional work to promote the mission of the USC.

 South Lebanon Brook Restoration